 Along with comments in the text, you will receive an editorial letter (1/2-2 pages for shorter essays & 3–5 pages for full length manuscripts) outlining your manuscript’s strengths and weaknesses in plot, character development, style, and structure, as well as specific suggestions for revision.
 Turnaround time: 4-6 weeks depending on size.

 - First, you must complete the Critique Request information and payment process at our shop.

-- You will receive an automatic confirmation of your order with instructions on how to submit your manuscript to us via e-mail.
+- You will receive an automatic confirmation of your order.

 - Our staff will be in touch within 5 business days about the assignment of your project to a professional editor/critique person.